 Get yourself started in an exciting career with the Ohio State Highway Patrol.

-Must maintain a cumulative GPA of 2.0 while employed.
+Must currently have and maintain a cumulative GPA of 2.5 while employed.

 Must provide proof of grades and attendance each quarter and/or semester enrolled.